 Nurses are the backbone of Australia.
 And as many of us reflect on the role we want to play in society, you’d be hard-pressed to find a more meaningful career than nursing, especially given the vital role they play in the healthcare system.

 By studying a Bachelor of Nursing at UOW, you’ll be equipped to handle acute, chronic and complex health conditions, as you apply the theoretical components of your degree to practical situations.
 Further, 93.1% of our nursing graduates gain full-time employment within four months of graduating, in comparison to the national average of 80.1%.

-Since the spread of coronavirus began, it has become clear that the world’s wellbeing requires a clear understanding of disease in populations, how it is spread and who it affects, as well as disease prevention and good health promotion for all.
+Since the spread of the virus began, it has become clear that the world’s wellbeing requires a clear understanding of diseases in populations, how they is spread and who they affects.
+Public health experts are critical in disease prevention and good health promotion for all.
 Combining skills in the epidemiology of disease and ill health with creative global thinking and innovating quickly in times of crisis has made a difference in countries that are on top of their public health.

-In the past few months, public health practitioners have been highly sought-after by organisations in both the health care and corporate worlds.
+In the past few years, public health practitioners are highly sought-after by organisations in both the health care and corporate worlds.
 As businesses rushed to implement strategies to maintain the health of their employees and clients, the changes made so far provide us with an amazing opportunity to create further lasting impacts in the world, improving productivity, social cohesion and collaboration in the process.

 Discover more about studying public health at UOW.